CameronC17/MangoCannon/README.md

 2. GPS class has no variables - I am manually adding the x and y coordinates as an array
 3. User class has no password
 4. Where are we importing the libraries mentioned in the class diagram?
+5. Class diagram shows no use of super classes to hold objects created by other classes, instead uses arrays.
+Will we be penalised for this?